Vehicle Type Approval – EU Exit Information

 Existing EU type approvals which are valid at the time of withdrawal may be used to demonstrate compliance with the UK type approval scheme.

 VCA are engaging with manufacturers to understand what EU approvals they hold and which are used in the UK market.
-On receipt of a correct application and by 30 March 2019 manufacturers will receive:
+On receipt of a correct application and upon Exit manufacturers will receive

 The letter from VCA will inform the manufacturer that: